jgu23/bootcamp-week2-exercises/objection-exercises/README.md

 # Day 7 AM: Basic Objection Models & Queries

 This morning we'll get started using [Objection.js](https://vincit.github.io/objection.js/).
 You can create a new database with ElephantSQL, or use the same database credentials as yesterday.
 If you do the latter, make sure to **rollback** before trying to doing today's exercises.
-There is already a full set of migrations and seed data installed that we'll use to practice Objection (So you'll need to add your database creds to the .env and run `npm run migrate && npm run seed` again).
+There is already a full set of migrations and seed data installed that we'll use to practice Objection (So you'll need to add your database creds to the .env and run `npx knex migrate:latest && npx knex seed:run` again).
 Once you've set up your database, follow the steps below.

 ### Writing Models